GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks: GNNLens

 With the overview of the dataset and GNN models provided by the Parallel Set View, we further design the Projection View to give users more insights into the subset of nodes selected in the Parallel Sets View (\textbf{R2, R3}).
 We group a subset of node-level metrics, display them in glyphs, and further project them to the 2D plane.
 The Projection View allows users to investigate the similarity of nodes regarding different perspectives.
 It can be helpful for investigating whether the nodes with similar node metrics share similar error patterns.

-In the Projection View, we provide a set of linked projection planes of the nodes that use different features. \zhihua{}{Different from similar designs in EmbeddingVis~\cite{DBLP:conf/ieeevast/LiNHCYM18}, we design different node glyphs to display different combinations of node-level metrics.} In order to project those node glyphs and avoid overlapping, we use the t-SNE~\cite{maaten2008visualizing} projection, which is a widely used projection technique, and force-directed collision-avoidance method to prevent the overlapping of node glyphs.
-When users lasso-select a set of nodes in a projection plane, the links between the same nodes in different planes will be shown to help users identify the nodes and other aspects of those nodes' properties, as shown in Fig.~\ref{Fig.projection_view_overall}. \zhihua{}{After users hover on the node glyphs, the legend and detailed information of those node glyphs will be displayed.
-However, due to the limited screen space, it cannot display hundreds let alone thousands of node glyphs. } \zhihua{}{Therefore, we apply a hierarchical clustering algorithm with complete linkage to cluster these nodes based on a specific distance function~\cite{clusterAnalysis}.
-Cluster-level node glyphs are designed based on aggregating the node-level metrics for individual nodes in the clusters.
-In order to help users further inspect individual nodes, after users select a subset of cluster-level node glyphs, users can switch to "Detail" mode, then the Projection View will display individual node glyphs for nodes in such a cluster.
-This design greatly enhances the scalability of the Projection View. }
+In the Projection View, we provide a set of linked projection planes of the nodes that use different features.
+Different from similar designs in EmbeddingVis~\cite{DBLP:conf/ieeevast/LiNHCYM18}, we design different node glyphs to display different combinations of node-level metrics.
+To project those node glyphs in 2D plane, users can choose to use the t-SNE~\cite{maaten2008visualizing} or UMAP~\cite{mcinnes2018umap} projection as the basic layout algorithm.
+Moreover, the force-directed collision-avoidance method is integrated into the basic layout algorithm to prevent the overlapping of node glyphs.
+When users lasso-select a set of nodes in a projection plane, the links between the same nodes in different planes will be shown to help users identify the nodes and other aspects of those nodes' properties, as shown in Fig.~\ref{Fig.projection_view_overall}.
+After users hover on the node glyphs, the legend and detailed information of those node glyphs will be displayed.
+However, due to the limited screen space, it cannot display hundreds let alone thousands of node glyphs. \zhihua{}{Therefore, we apply a hierarchical clustering algorithm with complete linkage to cluster these nodes based on the corresponding distance function~\cite{clusterAnalysis}.
+Two clusters will be merged into one cluster when the distance of two clusters is less than or equal to a threshold, which is empirically set to 0.5.
+In terms of categorical metrics such as \textit{ground truth label} and \textit{prediction results}, the majority of a categorical metric in one cluster is regarded as the aggregate result of that metric.
+For continuous metrics such as \textit{center-neighbor consistency rate} and \textit{degree}, we take their average as the aggregated results.
+Cluster-level node glyphs are designed based on the aggregate results of the node-level metrics for individual nodes in the clusters.} In order to help users further inspect individual nodes, after users select a subset of cluster-level node glyphs, users can switch to "Detail" mode, then the Projection View will display individual node glyphs for nodes in such a cluster.
+This design greatly enhances the scalability of the Projection View.